Ziwe Brings Her Signature Audacity to Showtime

 ZF: "I use Fenty actually!
 Shout out to Rihanna!"
 [Laughs]

 Let’s talk about your music singles.
-We need to know: what is your favorite single that you've made and do you have any singles coming up?
+We need to know: what is your favourite single that you've made and do you have any singles coming up?

 But it is absolutely a banger.
 What I like about my music is that it combines social issues with actual bops.
 So you're going to get that tenfold on my Showtime show."